New game-changing training at Ansett Aviation

 Ansett Aviation Training is ahead of the game.
 Are you?

 When doing market research, Ansett knew that Vier-im-Pott tactile simulators were working flawlessly with the ProSim software and compatibility with the pod is obviously very important.
-However, knowing that ProSim-AR is a business leader in simulator software worldwide, which means the software is used well by others, was another important guarantee.
-In Ansett’s experience, ProSim-AR offers more ‘forward solutions’ that have a realistic feel, flexibility and a very competitive price point.
+However, knowing that ProSim Training Solutions is a business leader in simulator software worldwide, which means the software is used well by others, was another important guarantee.
+In Ansett’s experience, ProSim Training Solutions offers more ‘forward solutions’ that have a realistic feel, flexibility and a very competitive price point.

 The new devices will allow Ansett to carry out complex failures (currently available only on full flight simulators), which will allow for a more focused training in the management mode.
 If the failures can be put in another environment, it should be possible to fix them quicker and better.
 Furthermore, switching between the devices (full flight and tactile pod) will tackle economical and time constraints, which makes it so attractive.